 A circulated Jersey 1p coin of this era in good condition can fetch anywhere up to £1 on eBay and listings for the coin appear frequently, however, the value can vary greatly depending on what year coin you have.

 Bailiwick of Jersey 2p Coin

-The Bailiwick of Jersey 2p coin closes matches the 2p coins from the Bank of England but features one of the island’s most iconic landmarks.
 The reverse design shows the Hermitage of St. Helier, a rocky tidal island that is connected to the capital of Jersey by a breakwater.
-The design focuses particularly on the small chapel that can be found on the Hermitage which attracts many visitors every day despite its damp appearance.
+The design focuses mainly on the small chapel that can be found on the Hermitage which attracts many visitors every day despite its damp appearance.

 As with the 1p coin, these coins regularly fetch up to £1 on eBay thanks to their relatively low mintage.

-Despite the lower resell value compared to the 1p and 2p coins, there is still demand out there for the Jersey 5p coin and they are frequently sold on eBay.
+Despite the lower resell value compared to the 1p and 2p coins, there is still demand out there for the Jersey 5p coin and they are frequently sold on eBay for around £0.50.

 Bailiwick of Jersey 10p Coin